mikekreuzer/Ripley/README.md

 ## To do:

-* replace master branch
+* create replacements for the master branch
   * Ruby comparison code
-  * Rake with Mix tasks
+  * Rake - with Mix tasks
 * raise errors in the Worker genserver again, as soon as I work out how to test them
+* replaced the deprecated strategy: :simple_one_for_one with a DynamicSupervisor

 ## History